Let Go and Let Nature Be

 Turtles look tough, but they are in trouble!
 New Hampshire has 7 species of turtles and 4 are considered in greatest need of conservation.
 Worldwide, 50% of modern turtles are either threatened or extinct.

 Major threats to turtles include loss of habitat due to development and roadways.
-Other threats include plastic trash, dogs, and non-native turtles released into the wild.
+Other threats include plastic trash, dogs, non-native turtles released into the wild, and the illegal wildlife trade — that’s right, people actually steal turtles from their natural habitats here in New Hampshire and sell them, often to China.

 Every turtle is a miracle!
 Eggs and young turtles are food for many other animals.
 A turtle that beats the odds and makes it to adulthood can take up to 20 years to reproduce.